Ham Hill, Somerset: Country Park

-Ham Hill is operated as a 390 acre country park by South Somerset District Council and is visited by over 250,000 people each year.
+Ham Hill is operated as a 390 acre country park by Somerset Council and is visited by over 250,000 people each year.

 Prior to the designation of Ham Hill as a country park, three local farms used ancient free range grazing rights on the main grass area of the hill.
 Country Park status brought more visitors and most importantly, more dogs.
 The dogs made the grazing of sheep impossible.
 This has resulted in a noticeable change in vegetation in the last forty years.
 In many areas, what were areas of short-cropped grassland interspersed with short stemmed plants such as wild thyme and clovers have been replaced by rank bracken, gorse, bramble and wild parsley.
 The absence of the sheep has also enabled woodland to overrun and obscure the previously grassed Iron Age earthworks, most noticeably on the northern flank of the hill.
 A disastrous fire on the south-west flank of the hill (overlooking Little Norton) in the drought summer of 1976 was believed to have been caused by a discarded cigarette.
 The vegetation on the entire side of the hill was destroyed.
 When regrowth appeared, bracken was the dominant vegetation.
 In some places this has now given way to woodland, but the fine grassland of before the fire has not returned.

 Other changes are due to farming habits.
 In previous years the plateau fields were almost exclusively used for grazing or growing spring wheat and left fallow during the winter.
 In some years the fields were lightly ploughed and mangolds grown for winter fodder.
 Following a change in ownership during the 1980s, this changed to winter-sown grain with deep ploughing with sludge injection.
 The change caused an immediate change to the wildlife.
 The winter flocks of finches were lost, the yellowhammers disappeared, the skylarks nearly so.
 The deep ploughing proved counter productive as millions of poppy seeds were brought to the surface making the grain difficult to harvest - something that had been warned of years earlier by a previous farmer, but disregarded.
 It was around this time that deep ploughing probably damaged the remains of the Roman mosaic at Batemore; the site was ploughed over (it had never been marked on the ground) and small pieces of tile were brought to the surface.
 The plateau fields are now under the control of the park authorities, who are attempting to restore them by allowing natural grassland regrowth, with controlled sheep grazing.